Introduction to planar image tracking

 Ensure rich texture details

-The template image should have sufficient details and edge variations, avoiding solid colors or simple graphics.
+Template images should have sufficient details and edge variations; avoid solid colors or simple graphics.

-Reference left: images with rich textures can be detected; reference right: solid-color images cannot be detected
+Left: Texture-rich images can be detected; Right: Solid-color images cannot be detected

 Avoid repetitive patterns